typelevel/typelevel.github.com/posts/2018-04-13-rethinking-monaderror.md

 ```

 This looks fine for now, but one thing that strikes me is that the `F` type seems to "swallow" errors.
-If we look at `F[A]` we have no clue that it might actually yield an error of type `A`, that fact is not required to be represented at all.
+If we look at `F[A]` we have no clue that it might actually yield an error of type `E`, that fact is not required to be represented at all.
 However, that's not a really big issue, so now let's look at the `catch` part:

 ```scala